 The minimum concrete slab thickness we recommend is 100mm.
 This will be adequate for light / normal use – such as parking cars or caravans, as well as storing workshop equipment and the like.

-However, if your application is heavier (such as storing heavy machinery or heavy vehicles in your shed), then a greater thickness is required and/or additional steel reinforcement.
+However, if your application is heavier (such as storing heavy machinery or heavy vehicles in your shed), then a greater shed slab thickness is required and/or additional steel reinforcement.

-One thing you must consider is if the soils in your area are reactive or not.
+One thing you must consider is whether or not you’re dealing with reactive soils.
 A reactive soil will expand when wet and shrink when dry, causing movement in the ground.